CrispBull/smolagent_practice/README.md

 SmolagentsInstrumentor().instrument(trace_provider=trace_provider)
 ```

 With the above, runs from our agent are now being logged to Langfuse, giving us full visibility into the agents
 behavior.

 #### Classwork

 - Play with other peoples agents, even import
 - Connect to OpenTelemetry and see own agent in action
 - Setup Gradio UI
 - Answer questions in course forum
--
+- Configuring smolagents with security setting and e2b sandbox